halloverden/ngx-zendesk-web-widget/README.md

 # NgxZendeskWebWidget

-Angular implementation of the Zendesk Web Widget v1 (classic).
+Angular wrapper for the Zendesk Web Widget v1 (classic).
 Inspired by [AlisonVilela/ngx-zendesk-webwidget](https://github.com/AlisonVilela/ngx-zendesk-webwidget), a library that seems to not be maintained anymore.

 ## Install